bencebeky/monte-carlo-lock/README.md

 The original task is to find any combination that opens the lock.
 This repository contains code to find all combinations that are specially related to themselves up to a fixed length.

+The characters `Q`, `L`, `V`, and `R` have special meaning.
+The original problem allows any uppercase letter of the English alphabet.
+To keep the branching factor low, we only allow the letter `X` in addition to the special ones above, but this could be any character.
+If a solution contains multiple occurrences of `X`, then it has to be investigated separately which ones have to be identical characters, which is beyond the scope of the current work.